wanjiasu/my-app/README.md

 ### Email Localhost Setup

-To setup the email locally, you need to start [MailHog](https://github.com/mailhog/MailHog) by running the following command:
+To set the email locally, you need to start [MailHog](https://github.com/mailhog/MailHog) by running the following command:
    ```bash
    make docker-up-mailhog
    ```